pierrediedhiou/cybersecurity-journey/glossary.md

 - **Repeater** — A Burp Suite tool that allows capturing, modifying and resending HTTP requests multiple times, useful for manual testing of vulnerabilities like SQLi and XSS
+- **Reverse Shell** — A shell session where the target machine initiates the connection back to the attacker's machine.
+Helps bypass firewalls that block incoming connections.
+Also called connect back shell
+- **Rlwrap** — A small utility that uses the GNU readline library to add command history and keyboard editing to tools like Netcat, making reverse shells more interactive
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction